jdevillard/ef-migration-runtime-schema/README.md

 # ef-migration-runtime-schema
-CLI to add constuctor injection after EF Migration to allow cutomization of the schema at runtime
+CLI to add constuctor injection after EF Migration to allow customization of the schema at runtime

 This projet was motivated by the need to specify a custom schema during a runtime migration when using Entity Framework.